afska/gba-link-connection/README.md

 ## Usage

-- Copy the contents of the `lib/` folder into a directory that is part of your project's include path.
+- Copy the contents of the [lib/](lib/) folder into a directory that is part of your project's include path.
 Then, `#include` the library you need, such as [LinkCable.hpp](lib/LinkCable.hpp), in your project.
 No external dependencies are required.
-- For initial instructions and setup details, refer to the big comment block at the beginning of each file, the documentation included here, and the provided examples.
+- For initial instructions and setup details, refer to the large comment block at the beginning of each file, the documentation included here, and the provided examples.
-- Check out the [examples](examples) folder.
+- Check out the [examples/](examples/) folder.
 	* **Compiled ROMs are available** in [Releases](https://github.com/afska/gba-link-connection/releases).
 	* The example code uses [libtonc](https://github.com/gbadev-org/libtonc) (and [libugba](https://github.com/AntonioND/libugba) for interrupts), but any library can be used.
 	* The examples can be tested on real GBAs or using emulators.
-	* For `LinkCable`/`LinkWireless`/`LinkUniversal`, there are stress tests that you can use to tweak your configuration.
+	* For `LinkCable`/`LinkWireless`/`LinkUniversal`, stress tests are provided to help you tweak your configuration.
+  * The `LinkCableMultiboot_demo` and `LinkWirelessMultiboot_demo` examples can bootstrap all other examples, allowing you to test with multiple units even if you only have one flashcart.

 > The files use some compiler extensions, so using **GCC** is required.

-> The example ROMs were compiled using [devkitPro](https://devkitpro.org) with GCC `14.1.0`, with `-std=c++17` as the standard and `-Ofast` as the optimization level.
+> The example ROMs were compiled with [devkitPro](https://devkitpro.org), using GCC `14.1.0` with `-std=c++17` as the standard and `-Ofast` as the optimization level.

-> To learn implementation details, you might also want to check out the [docs](docs) folder, which contains important documentation.
+> To learn implementation details, you might also want to check out the [docs/](docs/) folder, which contains important documentation.

 ### Compiling the examples